alsruf36/political-disposition-determiner/README.md

 python3 crawlerMONGODB.py
 ```

-If you crawled using the depreciated code `crawlerSQLITE.py`, you have to combine the db into mongo db by using `dbupdate.py`.
+If you crawled using the depreciated code `crawlerSQLITE.py`, you have to merge the db into mongo db by using `dbupdate.py`.

 ## Deploy frontend to Heroku
 ```python